51 Cuban Slang Words to Sound Like a Local

-Maybe you’re one of the 2.5 million tourists descending on Cuba each year for the year-round warm beaches, ropa vieja (shredded beef) and parties.
+Maybe you’re one of the millions of tourists descending on Cuba each year for the year-round warm beaches, ropa vieja (shredded beef) and endless parties.

 Or, maybe, as is the case with me, more and more Cubans just seem to be popping into your social circle.

 I’ve learned a lot of unique Spanish slang words and phrases from my Cuban friends, so I’ve decided to share 51 of my favorites.